 In Elsinore we just got off the ferry and didn't have to show any papers at all to either the dog or any of the rest of us.

 In Helsingborg on the way back home to Sweden, we drove against green at customs (when we had pre-registered and received confirmation by email) and even though the customs officer looked into the car and saw the dog, they just waved us past without asking for any papers.

 Time for Lilibet to see more of Europe now?

 Now that we have all the papers and vaccinations in place, it doesn't feel so difficult to travel to Denmark or the rest of the EU with a dog!
 The only hurdle was finding the right official pages to read and booking the vaccination, otherwise everything went very smoothly.
 In fact, we are now thinking of taking a longer turn down to Germany next time.
-We haven't flown with Lilibet yet and I'm a bit unsure if she weighs a bit too much to fly in the cabin, so it will be another car holiday before we try the wings.
+We haven't flown with Lilibet yet and I'm a bit unsure if she weighs a bit too much to fly in the cabin, so it will be another road trip before we try the wings.

 One thing that can be good to think about when it comes to traveling with a dog to other countries, however, is that there can be both written and unwritten dog rules within the country - everything from muzzles to restaurant visits.
 How does it work in Denmark?
 It will be a separate post - so To be continued... 🙂

 Check the latest rules on the official pages well in advance of your trip.

 Have you been here?
 What did you think of the destination?